SamShuster97/GEOG4300-final-project/README.md

 * pov_pct: % of people with household incomes below poverty level
 * medinc: Median household income
 * spmkt_dist: Distance to the nearest SNAP-authorized supermarket
-* allstore_dist: Distance to the closest dollar store (any chain) in km
+* allstore_dist: Distance to the closest dollar store (any chain) in m
-* dg_dist: Distance to the closest Dollar General in km
+* dg_dist: Distance to the closest Dollar General in m
-* dt_dist: Distance to the closest Dollar Tree in km
+* dt_dist: Distance to the closest Dollar Tree in m
-* fd_dist: Distance to the closest Family Dollar in km
+* fd_dist: Distance to the closest Family Dollar in m

 You can load the data from your repo using the following command: